Coronary artery disease (CAD)

 is the leading cause of death in the US, and

-plays a major role in the development of heart disease.
+plays a major role in its development.
 Cholesterol can be controlled with

 statin drugs, a common treatment for many people.

-You may think of cholesterol as just a number, but using statins has other benefits to your cardiovascular system.
+You may think of cholesterol as just a number, but higher levels can affect your cardiovascular system.
+In addition to lowering cholesterol, using statins has other benefits.
 Research has shown that statins may reduce the incidence of

 stroke, and death in people without cardiovascular disease.
 In fact, statins have a primary role in cardiovascular disease prevention.